jbinvnt/gsoc-2022-dev-log/FinalReportDraft.md

 ## Testing

-Bugs and inconsistencies have been fixed so that this pull request passes the full test suite for OpenSCAD.
+Bugs and inconsistencies have been fixed so that this pull request passes the CI test suite for OpenSCAD.

 In order to support all VBO functions when rendering with shaders, the test configuration now enables all of the following experimental options: